Cloudsparkle/blog-staging/_posts/2020-03-31-CopyADGroupmembers.md

 ---
 layout: post
 title: "Toolbox: CopyADGroupMembers"
-categories: "Toolbox"
 tag: Powershell, Active Directory
 ---
-Another easy, simple addition to my Toolbox: a PowerShell script to copy group members from one AD group to another.
+Toolbox #001: a PowerShell script to copy group members from one AD group to another.

 > *This post was originally posted on Carl Webster's site [here](https://carlwebster.com/bart-jacobss-toolbox-copyadgroupmembers/)*